nguyenlinhlinh/adventofcode-2024/README.md

 **Part 2 problem:** The position of every prize is actually 10000000000000 higher on both the X and Y axis

 **Part 2 solution:** Same as part 1 just change the prize coordinate. **NOTE:** This is a performance issue if it is solved by something else rather than system equation.

+# Day 14

+**Part 1 problem:** Simulate movement of robots in a matrix for 100 seconds.

+**Part 1 solution:** Write code to simulate it.
+Simple as it is.

+**Part 2 problem:** Find the second when robots form a Christmas tree.

+**Part 2 solution:** Initial solution was to calculate the average distance of each robot to other robots and pick the second with minimum averge distance.
+It worked but very slow.
+After talking to a colleague which recommend calculation average distance of each robot to middle point in the matrix and pick the second with minimum average distance.
+The second solution is faster.